kceder/HyperTube/README.md

 **Installation:**
 Prep: Please make sure you have [Docker](https://www.docker.com/) running on your machine (or install if needed, use init_docker.sh script if not working)

-1) Delete all previous files,
+1) Delete all previous files in goinfre
 2) ensure docker is installed and purge data  (or even run init_docker shell script if needed)
 3) git clone
 4) make prod